smarr/gil-sem-demos/blog/python-gil.md

 In this blog post, I will look into the implementation details of CPython's Global Interpreter Lock (GIL) and how they changed between Python 3.9 and the current development branch that will become Python 3.13.

-My goal is to understand which concrete guarantees the GIL gives in both version, which guarantees it does not give, and which ones one might assume based on testing and observation.
+My goal is to understand which concrete guarantees the GIL gives in both versions, which guarantees it does not give, and which ones one might assume based on testing and observation.